-This is the story of Victor Rodriguez, star track athlete and San Antonio educator.
+This is the story of Victor Rodriguez, a man who began life with few advantages but who had continuing encouragement to persevere from the people who knew him best.
 From his earliest days in South Texas in the 1940s he broke many barriers.
+He and his sisters were among the first children in their town to advance from the fourth grade of the Mexican American school to the Anglo school and then to high school.
 As a football player and track star he set records and won trophies at Edna High School, at Victoria College, and at North Texas State College.
 At each stage of his education, he often found himself the only Mexican American in his group.

 About the Author

 Published by University of North Texas Press